-About Dr. Kent
+About Thomas A. Kent

 Thomas A. Kent is a professor and associate dean for the Engineering Medicine (EnMed) program at Texas A&M University, in partnership with Houston Methodist Hospital.
 EnMed is the nation’s first four-year, fully-integrated engineering and medical education curriculum leading to both a MD and master’s degree in engineering.